Greenflame-tech/.github/profile/README.md

+# Greenflame.tech
+We are a dedicated team of hackers trying to create methods of detecting fake news, AI-based attacks and knowledge poisoning.

-# AIOS — Artificial Intelligence Operating System
+# Developer of AIOS — Artificial Intelligence Operating System

 AIOS is an **epistemic operating system for AI reasoning**.
 It is designed to ingest unstructured data, extract claims, track provenance, detect contradictions, and manage multiple “worlds” of belief without collapsing uncertainty into premature truth.